uwescience/WaterReuseDSSG2024/motivation.md

 With a series of discussion and feedback from stakeholder engagement interviews, we learned that communities and various interest groups have already been using various tools to portray themselves in ways that favor them.
 Our tool can indeed empower under-resourced communities to make a more compelling cases to decision makers by utilizing data-driven index and its intuitive visualization.
 We further decided *not* to offer the option of adjusting weights assigned to indicators as a default feature.
 This can mitigate the concern of tuning the index value by arbitrarily changing the weight assigned to constituting indicators.

 Q) How do we empower technically less experienced users to the greatest extent?
-- We have spoken with lots of substance-matter experts in the water reuse field who do not use data-analyses much in daily tasks.
+- We have spoken with lots of subject matter experts in the water reuse field, who do not use data analyses much in daily tasks.
 We thought it is important to make sure that our products can reach the public beyond the data scientists.
-To address the concern, our website allows end-users to interact with the index by selecting what goes in to calculate the index, and allowing them to download the re-calculated index.
+To address the concern, our website allows end-users to interact with the index by selecting what goes in to calculating the index, and allowing them to download the re-calculated index.

 Q) Why PCA over othe dimensionality-reduction methodologies?
 - After a robust literature review, we have explored different options of calculating index.
 While there were many compelling methods like archetypal analysis, [ToxiPi](https://github.com/uwescience/WaterReuseDSSG2024/blob/99457ddc865665cc959418b318d7c2a2ddc3819f/code/create_index/toxpi-wrapper.R#L7), we decided to provide weighted-average PCA as a default.
 This is because PCA provided the most transparent pipeline and allowed subject-matter expert (web-creator) to assign weights.